 At that time of year, a spring-fed wetland, sitting below what we now call “Main Campus,” was an oasis of green in a sea of white, with a simple black willow rising in the middle.
 The former owner of the property, Kurt Bonello, a stone mason, artist, steward of the land, and a great guy, turned to us from his “special spot” where he had spent many days and nights and said plainly, “This place has a great energy.''
 I knew exactly what he meant.

 Before we entered any building on the property -- the 1807 log cabin, the Menonnite-constructed 1860s barn, the farmhouse, the pole barn -- Kurt asked us if we wanted to take a hike around the property.
 Meg, Brandon, and I eagerly agreed.
 For the next 2 hours, we walked through 12 inches of fresh snow, jumped creeks, hiked up a ridgeline, investigated old growth trees, and ended our tour walking around the pristine wetland area.
-It was our first time experiencing the land like our young guests will in coming months and years.

 I’ll always be grateful to Kurt and Christi Bonello for introducing us to the wonderful peacefulness, nature, and history of the ridges and valleys in this beautiful part of the world.

 Fast forward a few months to our first overnight stay at the property, and we’re sitting around our campfire, under the high branches of a walnut tree.
 I don’t remember why we decided to leave the fire and take a mule ride to the far pasture, but we did.
 When we got to the very middle, Brandon turned off the mule -- we were surrounded by tall ridges to the east and west of us, and dark, old-growth woods to the north and south.
 And then we looked up.
 “We’re in a bathtub of a billion stars”, I said to my partners who were in mutual awe.
 We were seeing the Milky Way -- an incomprehensible number of stars.
-These are the moments that are so important for young people to experience -- to put one’s self in the context of the natural world.

 Our love of this land has connected us with some remarkable experts -- including Kevin Caldwell, a conservation biologist from Mountains-to-Sea Ecological and a fantastic person.
 Kevin came to River Mountain this spring to do an ecological inventory -- which has been a wonderful guide for our team, giving us direction for enhancement and preservation of the land.
-He has helped us realize environmental education opportunities for young people -- particularly related to Sweet Root Creek and its importance in the Chesapeake Bay Watershed.
+He has helped us realize environmental education opportunities for guests -- particularly related to Sweet Root Creek and its importance in the Chesapeake Bay Watershed.

 What follows is excerpted from his report that some of you may enjoy.